Hadeweka/Crystal2Day/README.md

 * What examples should be made?
 * Could entities be bound to maps?
 * How should tilesets with overlapping segments be implemented?
+* Is the current map streaming way really okay?

 ### Version 1.0.0